Probiotics for Horses: Gut Health, Digestion, and Performance

 Why does my horse have loose manure?

-Loose manure can be associated with feed changes, stress, hindgut imbalance, diet composition, or hydration factors.
+Loose manure can be associated with feed changes, stress, hindgut imbalance, diet composition, hydration factors, or broader digestive instability.

 Is loose manure in horses normal?